 This article was published by the Coonamble Times and is shared here with their permission.
 Coonamble’s Literacy for Life team launched the latest intake for their ‘Yes I Can’ adult literacy campaign on Thursday 13 February, drawing in a majority young crowd eager to brush up on their literacy skills.
 The Indigenous-led program helps...

-Continue readingWork with us: Campaign Project Officers
+Continue readingWork with us: Campaign Project Officer

 Community is at the heart of everything we do.
 To be a successful member of the Literacy for Life Foundation you will be committed to advancing positive outcomes for Aboriginal and Torres Strait Islander peoples through the transformative power of literacy.
 You will be a passionate changemaker and advocate for social justice and the...